Sriram-PR/Terradock/README.md

 3. **Enhanced Containerization**: Multi-stage builds and proper volume management
 4. **Improved Documentation**: Comprehensive setup and tuning guides
 5. **Simplified Deployment**: Streamlined import and run processes
+6. **Consolidated Flat Nodes Handling**: Simplified approach to handling flat nodes

+## Known Issues and Fixes

+1. **PostgreSQL Configuration**: The PostgreSQL configuration has hardcoded memory settings that might not be optimal for all deployment environments.
+Consider modifying the `postgresql.custom.conf.tmpl` file for your specific hardware.

 ## Components